-True story – it’s Manhattan in the year 2001, at an enormous, chaotic digital agency that populates several floors of a converted Soho warehouse.
-I’m in a meeting room on the 4th floor.
+True story – Manhattan 2001, at an enormous, chaotic digital agency that populates several floors of a converted Soho warehouse.
+I’m headed to a small meeting room on the 4th floor.

-He’d shrug his shoulders, shares a chuckle with us, and keep running the meeting.
+He shrugs his shoulders, shares a chuckle with us, and keeps running the meeting.

-But in retrospect, it was reasonable if not brilliant.
+In retrospect, I think it was reasonable if not brilliant.

-A refreshing dose of time-appreciation in the anarchic dotcom world, where half of us looked and acted like extras from Dazed and Confused.
-(A world captured in the New Yorker classic, My Fake Job ).
+It was a refreshing dose of time appreciation in the anarchic dotcom world, where half of us were straight out of Dazed and Confused.
+(A world captured in the apocryphal New Yorker classic, My Fake Job ).

-And these were not management meetings, they were, for the most part, brainstorming sessions yielding ideas related to UX, information architecture, etc.; creative work.
+These meetings were management check-in meetings to some extent.
+But for the most part, they were brainstorming sessions yielding ideas related to UX, information architecture, etc. Creative work.

-He measured our speaking time with his watch for the first few meetings until we got the hang of it, and then relaxed the one minute rule.
-I’d say we made a slight improvement in our capacity for thoughtful brevity.
+He measured our speaking time with his watch for the first few meetings until we got the hang of it.
+He then relaxed the one-minute rule slightly.
+We learned.

 Here’s how one felt in those meetings: